Crane maker Manitowoc to spin off foodservice business

+* Air canada - renewed rights plan includes amendments to take into consideration changes to take-over bid rules that came into force in canada on may 9, 2016

-Crane maker Manitowoc Co Inc (MTW.N) said it would spinoff its high-margin foodservice business into a publicly traded company, sending the company's shares up 8 percent in extended trading.
+Jan 29 Crane maker Manitowoc Co Inc said it would spinoff its high-margin foodservice business into a publicly traded company, sending the company's shares up 8 percent in extended trading.

 Activist investors Carl Icahn and Ralph Whitworth's Relational Investors had been pushing the company over the past few months to split its cranes and foodservice businesses.